jkstill/lob-handling/performance/README.md

 1000 rows loaded into BLOBSOURCE.
 Each row has an ID and a BLOB column B1, with a 1M photo inserted into each row.

 BLOBSOURCE was then dumped with `dunldr.sh` to create the data file for sqlldr.

+The sequence of script to run:

+Prepare the data:

+* create/insert-photo.sh
+** this creates 1000 rows with a picture of a cat in each row
+* dunldr.sh
+** this creates the data file for sqlldr

+Then for each test run the following scripts:

+To test the Perl pack() method:

+* sqlldr.sh
+* clob-to-blob.sh

+To test the PL/SQL hex_to_blob function:

+* sqlldr.sh
+* clob-to-blob-func.sh

-The `sqlldr.sh` script was used to load the data into a CLOB in the BLOBDEST table.
+The `sqlldr.sh` script will recreate the test table for each run, and then used to load the data into a CLOB in the BLOBDEST table.

 ### clob-to-blob.sh